4.1. lib#

 Basic explanation of the parameters in the config dict:

-# dilation of the cutting mask in pixel before intersecting shapes in a selection group are merged shape_dilation: 0 # erosion of the cutting mask in pixel before intersecting shapes in a selection group are merged shape_erosion: 0 # Cutting masks are transformed by binary dilation and erosion binary_smoothing: 3 # number of datapoints which are averaged for smoothing # the resoltion of datapoints is twice as high as the resolution of pixel convolution_smoothing: 15 # strength of coordinate reduction through the Ramer-Douglas-Peucker algorithm 0 is small 1 is very high rdp_epsilon: 0.1 # Optimization of the cutting path inbetween shapes # optimized paths improve the cutting time and the microscopes focus # valid options are ["none", "hilbert", "greedy"] path_optimization: "hilbert" # Paramter required for hilbert curve based path optimization. # Defines the order of the hilbert curve used, which needs to be tuned with the total cutting area. # For areas of 1 x 1 mm we recommend at least p = 4, for whole slides we recommend p = 7. hilbert_p: 7 # Parameter required for greedy path optimization. # Instead of a global distance matrix, the k nearest neighbours are approximated. # The optimization problem is then greedily solved for the known set of nearest neighbours until the first set of neighbours is exhausted. # Established edges are then removed and the nearest neighbour approximation is recursivly repeated. greedy_k: 20 # Overlapping shapes are merged based on a nearest neighbour heuristic. # All selected shapes closer than distance_heuristic pixel are checked for overlap. distance_heuristic: 300
+# dilation of the cutting mask in pixel before intersecting shapes in a selection group are merged shape_dilation: 0 # erosion of the cutting mask in pixel before intersecting shapes in a selection group are merged shape_erosion: 0 # Cutting masks are transformed by binary dilation and erosion binary_smoothing: 3 # number of datapoints which are averaged for smoothing # the resoltion of datapoints is twice as high as the resolution of pixel convolution_smoothing: 15 # strength of coordinate reduction through the Ramer-Douglas-Peucker algorithm 0 is small 1 is very high rdp_epsilon: 0.1 # Optimization of the cutting path inbetween shapes # optimized paths improve the cutting time and the microscopes focus # valid options are ["none", "hilbert", "greedy"] path_optimization: "hilbert" # Parameter required for hilbert curve based path optimization. # Defines the order of the hilbert curve used, which needs to be tuned with the total cutting area. # For areas of 1 x 1 mm we recommend at least p = 4, for whole slides we recommend p = 7. hilbert_p: 7 # Parameter required for greedy path optimization. # Instead of a global distance matrix, the k nearest neighbours are approximated. # The optimization problem is then greedily solved for the known set of nearest neighbours until the first set of neighbours is exhausted. # Established edges are then removed and the nearest neighbour approximation is recursively repeated. greedy_k: 20 # Overlapping shapes are merged based on a nearest neighbour heuristic. # All selected shapes closer than distance_heuristic pixel are checked for overlap. distance_heuristic: 300

 - DEFAULT_SEGMENTATION_DTYPE#